dhanesh24g/langchain-hands-on/README.md

-# langchain-course
+# langchain-hands-on
-This repo contains my Langchain course related coding assignments.
+This repo contains my Langchain Hands-on assignments.

 The trace-logs are maintained with Langsmith.